 This is more of a topcoat application where you are basically using it to change the color.

-Of course it does stain/color the wood some but not like the traditional way you think of stain.
+it's not like the traditional way you think of staining.

 Other reasons I'm loving gel stain is ...

-#1...it's REALLY easy to work with, it's thick, like the consistency of pudding.
+#1...it's really easy to work with since it's so thick, like the consistency of pudding.